 Most local councils have promoted walks: visit their website or contact the countryside section for details.
-Walking Britain and Walking World have some great walk ideas, or you could walk sections of the Wales Coast Path or one of Wales’ three National Trails.
+Visit websites like All Trails, Walking World and Strava for walk ideas, or walk sections of the Wales Coast Path or one of Wales’ three National Trails for walk ideas, or walk sections of the Wales Coast Path or one of Wales’ three National Trails.

 Ramblers Cymru has groups across Wales and many University of the Third Age groups organise day and half-day walks for people of all abilities.

 Disabled Ramblers UK organises around 30 rambles each year in Wales and England for people with mobility problems who use buggies, powered wheelchairs and scooters.